AddisonHJ/Getting_Clean_Data/README.md

 **Task 2: Extract variables that measure mean and standard deviation**

  * create a logical vector, **RelVars**, based on the evaluation of column 2 of the **features** dataframe. `grepl` function returns TRUE for every element that contains "mean" or "std".
- * Note: I include in the extraction the 6 "angle" variables (nos.
-555-561) because, having no substantive comprehension of the research domain for which these data were generated, I cannot judge the meaning of the variables, even after reading the researchers README.txt and features.txt files.
+ * Note: I did not extract the 6 "angle" variables (nos.
+555-561) because these are not measures of means or standard deviations, but rather of the angle between (presumably) 2 vectors of raw measurements.
+I have zero substantive understanding of the domain for which these data were generated, but it seems to me that the word 'mean' in these feature names comes from the name of vectors in the angle measurement.
  * concatenate 2 additional 'TRUE' values at the start of **RelVars** to account for the 2 additional columns in **DataFrame**
  * use the resulting vector **RelVarsAll** to extract the relevant variables.
 (Now R gives unique labels to the first 3 columns.)

 **Task 3: Replace activity numbers with descriptive names**

-* use an interative control structure to loop through all 6 values of variable "V1.1" in **DataFrame** and substitute the activity numbers with the descriptive labels provided in column 2 of the **activity_labels** dataframe.
-Use transform so that the object returned is the entire **DataFrame**, not a vector.
 * Note: the researchers use the activity label 'LAYING', which is ungrammatical.
 'LAYING' is a transitive verb.
 The correct verb is 'LYING'.
-I didn't change it, because the course is about coding and data science, not the grammatical use of English.
-But this elementary error by educated scientists does bother me.
+I change it.
+* use an interative control structure to loop through all 6 values of variable "V1.1" in **DataFrame** and substitute the activity numbers with the descriptive labels provided in column 2 of the **activity_labels** dataframe.
+Use transform so that the object returned is the entire **DataFrame**, not a vector.

 **Task 4: Label the dataset with descriptive variable names**